vicmoh/opengl-lsystem/README.md

 ## How to run

-* For example, by typing `make FILE="./assets/simple1.txt` it will run the the program with the "txt" that contains the string of the l-systems.
+* For example, by typing `make FILE="./assets/simple1.txt"`.
+It will run the the program with the "txt" that contains the string of the l-systems.
 * `FILE` must contain an argument.
 If not argument is pass for the l-system string, it will segfault and does not compile.